-- developing knowledge: ADEME organises and contributes to the financing of research and innovation and to establishing and coordinating observation of systems to the better understand how industries are changing;
+- developing knowledge: ADEME organizes and contributes to the financing of research and innovation and to establishing and coordinating observation systems to better understand how industries are changing;

 - convincing and mobilising: Because public information and awareness are essential to the success of environmental policies, ADEME implements communication campaigns to change mindsets, behaviours and purchasing and investment practices;

 - advising: ADEME acts in an advisory capacity to direct the decisions of actors in society and the economy, establishing tools and methods that suit their needs.
 Direct dissemination via expert advisers is a major way in which it provides its expertise;